 We’ve been having so much fun celebrating Ani the past few days because birthdays should never be limited to just 24 hours.
 Ani requested a pajama and donuts birthday party.
 We celebrated her birthday and her love for a sprinkle donut.
 The girl lives for them.

 She wanted a donut cake, but with the bustle of the holidays and her birthday shortly after Christmas, I completely forgot to order one.

-Fortunately making a giant donut cake couldn’t be easier!
+Fortunately, making a giant donut cake couldn’t be easier!
 You don’t need any special skills, ingredients or tools to pull off this cake – even last minute!
-You can make this donut birthday cake in just 10 minutes hands on time.
+You can make this donut birthday cake in just 10 minutes of hands-on time.

-Of course you can use a donut pan (yes, it’s a thing), but any bundt or tube pan will do!
+Of course, you can use a donut pan (yes, it’s a thing), but any bundt or tube pan will do (more on that later)!
 In my opinion, you should never make it harder than you have to.
-No fuss, no assembly, just an adorable donut cake that everyone will love!
+No-fuss, no assembly, just an adorable donut cake that everyone will love!

 For the sake of my sanity and in the midst of exhaustion, I picked up a couple of cake mixes and icing.
 Shameful, I know, but what’s a mom to do with Christmas and 3 birthdays in a month?
 The recipe I have included is for my favorite yellow cake.
 You can get my Easy Pound Cake Recipe here, too.
 It’s great and the perfect color for a giant donut!

 This cake is simple and sweet, just like my Ani.

 - Make your favorite cake recipe or mix.
 Tip: add the eggs one at a time and don’t over mix.

 - Grease a donut or bundt pan.
 (Get tips for a beautiful bundt here and my favorite baking spray)